SWIB

 Mississippi’s Workforce Innovation and Opportunity Combined Plan (State Plan) for Program Years (PY) 2024-27 is available now.

-Stakeholders and members of the public are invited to review the proposed waivers and submit comments for consideration.
-Written comments must be received no later than April 4, 2026.
-Comments should be submitted by email to Jeremiah Willis at jwillis@acceleratems.org.
-All comments received during the public comment period will be reviewed and incorporated as appropriate prior to submission of the waiver requests.
+Stakeholders, partners, and members of the public are invited to review the proposed plan and submit written comments for consideration.
+Comments must be received no later than May 9 and should be submitted by email to Jeremiah Willis at jwillis@acceleratems.org.
+All comments received during the public comment period will be reviewed and incorporated as appropriate prior to submission.